The Story of Chicago’s Third Album, ‘Chicago III’

 By the end of 1970, the members of Chicago had released two double albums in as many years, and were coming off a lengthy, grueling tour.
 Somehow, they still managed to find time to deliver yet another two-LP set that explored fresh musical ambitions while propelling them to further commercial heights.

-Chicago III arrived in stores Jan.
-11, 1971, just a little under a year after the band’s previous release, and collected over 71 minutes of music over a sprawling four-sided effort that ran the gamut from the bluesy, funk-fueled opening track “Sing a Mean Tune Kid” to the more experimental sounds of cuts like the instrumental passage “Free Country.”
+Chicago III arrived in stores on Jan.
+11, 1971, just a little less than a year after the band’s previous release, and collected more than 71 minutes of music over a sprawling four-sided effort that ran the gamut from the bluesy, funk-fueled opening track, “Sing a Mean Tune Kid,” to the more experimental sounds of cuts like the instrumental passage “Free Country.”

 Keyboardist and vocalist Robert Lamm, who’d exerted the strongest songwriting influence on the band’s first two LPs, started to yield some of that control with Chicago III.
 Whether it was due to exhaustion or simply a surfeit of strong material from the other songwriting members of the group, the new album’s more democratic approach gave Chicago’s sound an added eclectic edge while still leaving each player plenty of room to shine.

 This new expansiveness was evident as soon as the needle dropped on “Sing a Mean Tune Kid,” which highlighted some of the band’s most soulful vocals (including some suitably nasty howling from bassist and future adult-contemporary kingpin Peter Cetera) on top of a percussive horn chart and some inspired noodling from Lamm before melting down into an agreeably cacophonous nine-minute jam, setting the tone for the ensuing hour.